JFritzle/Mapsforge-for-QMapShack/README.md

 * Output console
 While console output of tile server and/or QMapShack can be informative and helpful to verify what is happening as well as to analyze errors, writing to console costs some performance.
 Therefore the console should be hidden if not needed.
 * Built-in world map
 Since the built-in [Mapsforge world map](https://download.mapsforge.org/maps/world/world.map) only shows the coastline, it only serves as a rough overview.
 Due to map's low resolution, coastlines show inaccurate at high resolution.
-Because the Mapsforge renderer prefers land on the world map to sea on the selected detailed local map, it may be advisable to disable the built-in world map when rendering coastal regions at high resolution.
 In order not to cover an accurate map, the built-in world map has been automatically deactivated at higher zoom levels since tile server version 0.21.0.3.
+Starting with server version 0.23.0.3, built-in world map is rendered with lower priority than user-defined accurate maps.
+Zoom level restriction was therefore removed.
 * Hillshading
   * When selecting "Hillshading on map", map and hillshading are rendered  into one single map.
 Same result can be achieved faster by not enabling hillshading in graphical user interface but enabling QMapShack's built-in hillshading.
   * When selecting "Hillshading as map", map and hillshading are rendered as two separate maps.
 Post-processing hillshading, gray value of flat area gets mapped to full transparency.
 Thus the flatter the area, the more the original colors of the map shine through.
 Finally, hillshading can be used as an alpha-transparent overlay for any map.
 [OpenTopoMap](https://opentopomap.org) uses same hillshading technique as hillshading algorithm "diffuselight".
-Activate <ins>first</ins> QMapShack's maps "Mapsforge Map" <ins>and second</ins> "Mapsforge Hillshading" if "Hillshading as map" was selected.
+Activate <ins>first</ins> QMapShack's maps "Mapsforge Map" and <ins>second</ins> "Mapsforge Hillshading" if "Hillshading as map" was selected.
 Former shows map tiles without hillshading, latter shows hillshading as alpha-transparent overlay.
 Map "Mapsforge Hillshading" can also be used as overlay for other maps not containing hillshading, e.g. OpenStreetMap.
 Same result can not be achieved by QMapShack's built-in hillshading
 * If QMapShack is showing rendered Mapsforge map a bit blurry, then within QMapShack
   * first open “View -> Setup Map View” and set “Scale” to “Square”
   * then hit “symbol grid” button at upper right corner above and set “Projection” to “World Mercator (OSM)”
    As with QMapShack 1.17.1, projection “World Mercator (OSM)” built-in settings have been changed.
-As a current workaround for QMapShack 1.17.1 replace “Projection & Datum” string manually from `EPSG:3857` to
+As a current workaround for QMapShack 1.17.1 until next version becomes released, replace “Projection & Datum” string manually from `EPSG:3857` to
       `+proj=merc +a=6378137 +b=6378137 +lat_ts=0.001 +lon_0=0.0 +x_0=0.0 +y_0=0 +k=1.0 +units=m +nadgrids=@null +no_defs +type=crs`